xueh2/QPerf/README.md

 <img src="./images/Figure3.jpg">
 </p>

-We also shared N=1,500 AIF samples at [gadgetron open data house](https://gadgetrondata.blob.core.windows.net/open-shared-datasets/AIF_share_20200229.zip).
+We also shared N=1,500 AIF samples at [gadgetron open data house](https://gadgetrondata.blob.core.windows.net/open-shared-datasets/AIF_share_20200325.zip).
+All AIF signals had been resampled to 0.5s regular temporal grid.
+The file suffix "R" and "S" indicates this AIF signal is from a rest or stress acquisition.

 ## Perfusion mapping analysis using Deep Learning